Triple-Slash Directives #

 export class C {}

-Will result in assigning the name NamedModule
+Will result in assigning the name NamedModule to the module as part of

-calling the AMD define
+calling the AMD define:

 amdModule.js #